stacks-network/docs/_browser/faq_general.md

 ## What is the decentralized internet?

 The Blockstack ecosystem enables the new decentralized internet.
 Decentralization means authority moving from central authority to local authority.
-Simply put, in a decentralized interent, you your data, not the applications or services you use.
+Simply put, in a decentralized internet, you your data, not the applications or services you use.

 Blockstack envisions a world where users control their own data, and power flows back to the users.
 For example, when you buy something from an online company, that company collects and stores  data about you: